 It shall be the duty of each district committee to fix the time, place and method of nominating in its congressional district a Democratic candidate for the United States House of Representatives.
-Such nomination shall be made by primary, convention or caucus.
+Such nomination shall be made by primary.
 Whenever a district committee determines that such nomination shall be by the primary method, the primary shall be held in conformity with the Party Plan of the Democratic Party and applicable Virginia election laws.
-Whenever such nomination is to be made by convention, the district committee shall fix the basis of representation for such convention, consistent with the requirements of Article 15, Section 15.1.
+Should no candidate properly file by the prescribed deadline, the appropriate district committee may decide to nominate their candidate by convention or caucus.
+Whenever such nominations are to be made by convention, the appropriate district committee shall fix the basis of representation for such convention.
+The district committee shall advise State headquarters in writing of the method of nomination for any office within seven (7) days of the decision.